armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 7. In the **How to Deploy** section, configure the **Rollout Ratio** and **Then wait** attributes for the deployment.

    Optionally, add more steps to the deployment to configure the rollout behavior.
 You do not need to create a step for 100% Rollout Ratio.
-Project Aurora automatically scales the deployment to 100% after the final step you configure.
+Armory CDaaS automatically scales the deployment to 100% after the final step you configure.

 8. Save the pipeline.
 9. Trigger a manual execution of the pipeline.

 On the **Pipelines** page of the Armory Enterprise UI, select the pipeline and watch the deployment progress.
 If you set the **Then wait** behavior of any step to **until approved**, this is where you approve the rollout and allow it to continue.
-After completing the final step you configured, Project Aurora scales the deployment to 100% of the cluster if needed.
+After completing the final step you configured, Armory CDaaS scales the deployment to 100% of the cluster if needed.

 ## Known issues and limitations